adhocteam/a11y-snippets/navigation-breadcrumb/README.md

 ## Instructions

 1. Open a terminal window
-2. From your prompt, enter the command `python -m SimpleHTTPServer 8000`
+2. Enter the command `python -m SimpleHTTPServer 8000` from your terminal prompt
 3. Open a browser, and enter the url `localhost:8000`
 4. You are now able to run accessibility tools like [axe-core](https://github.com/dequelabs/axe-core)